Get Ready For Winter Trails with Snow Bumpers

 Recovery in snow is almost the same as any other recovery, except you’ll need to have a few extra items on hand to help in case you need to dig yourself out, including a shovel, traction mats, and some kitty litter or sand.

-A winch mounted on a new steel bumper is most handy in any kind of recovery, so make sure yours is well-maintained so it works when you need it, then be sure to carry the right recovery straps, shackles, and more to use with it.
+A winch mounted on a new steel bumper is most handy in any kind of recovery, including snow, so make sure yours is well-maintained so it works when you need it, then be sure to carry the right recovery straps, shackles, and more to use with it.

 In addition to your recovery gear, keep basic repair tools and items with you just like you do any other time you go off-roading.